yuvrock/blog.jbossoutreach.org/README.md

 ```

-Based on Type Theme by Rohan Chandra
+This site is based on the _Type Theme_ by Rohan Chandra
 ![Default Type Theme blog](https://cloud.githubusercontent.com/assets/816965/5142407/19742e48-71d6-11e4-8d9d-fdfe010784f0.png)

-A free and open-source [Jekyll](http://jekyllrb.com) theme.
-Great for blogs and easy to customize.
+It is a free and open-source [Jekyll](http://jekyllrb.com) theme, great for blogs and easy to customize.

 ## Get Started